-The key attributes of Lunalite's XTD system include:
+The key attributes of the XTD system include:

-- Custom engineered large format digital LED screens with stereo sound to display TV commercials. - Wirelessly coupled to a proprietary XTD train approaching system. - Dynamic content management system software which enables adverts to be changed wirelessly at any time. - Meets OHS and regulatory requirements to satisfy both government and rail operator requirements as evidenced by completion of successful 6 month trials in both Melbourne and Queensland. - Offers a server platform to install phase two of the XTD package "the App" to provide a personalised rail security and direct advertising capability.
+- Custom engineered large format digital LED screens with stereo sound to display TV commercials. - Wirelessly coupled to a proprietary XTD train approaching system. - Dynamic content management system software which enables adverts to be changed wirelessly at any time.

+- Meets OHS and regulatory requirements to satisfy both government and rail operator requirements as evidenced by completion of successful 6 month trials in both Melbourne and Queensland. - Offers a server platform to install phase two of the XTD package Contact Light Pty Ltd (Contact Light).